ankishb/all-in-one-place/features_extraction.md

+### wrapper methods:
-In wrapper methods, we try to use a subset of features and train a model using them.
+Here, we try to use a subset of features and train a model using them.
 Based on the inferences that we draw from the previous model, we decide to add or remove features from your subset.
-The problem is essentially reduced to a search problem.
-These methods are usually computationally very expensive.
+-This is a search problem.
+-This is computationally very expensive.

-Some common examples of wrapper methods are forward feature selection, backward feature elimination, recursive feature elimination, etc.
+Methods:
+- forward feature selection
+- backward feature elimination
+- recursive feature elimination

+#### Forward Selection:
-    Forward Selection: Forward selection is an iterative method in which we start with having no feature in the model.
+Forward selection is an iterative method in which we start with having no feature in the model.
 In each iteration, we keep adding the feature which best improves our model till an addition of a new variable does not improve the performance of the model.

+#### Backward Elimination
-    Backward Elimination: In backward elimination, we start with all the features and removes the least significant feature at each iteration which improves the performance of the model.
+In backward elimination, we start with all the features and removes the least significant feature at each iteration which improves the performance of the model.
 We repeat this until no improvement is observed on removal of features.

+#### Recursive Feature elimination
-    Recursive Feature elimination: It is a greedy optimization algorithm which aims to find the best performing feature subset.
+It is a greedy optimization algorithm which aims to find the best performing feature subset.
 It repeatedly creates models and keeps aside the best or the worst performing feature at each iteration.
 It constructs the next model with the left features until all the features are exhausted.
 It then ranks the features based on the order of their elimination.